mui/material-ui/docs/pages/blog/2023-mui-values.md

 That's how many words surfaced in our workshop as potential values—or at least, as words to inspire the copywriting process.

-Narrowing down the shortlist was both a chance to find the strongest themes to influence team values, and also the chance to stress-test them. 🧪
+Narrowing down the shortlist gave us a chance to both find _and_ stress-test the strongest recurring themes. 🧪

 To do this, we immediately eliminated [what Patrick Lencioni calls “permission-to-play” values](https://www.youtube.com/watch?v=bNRn6FimzoU).
 These are the things as basic as showing respect, which might be *valuable* to a great team culture and performance, but aren’t exactly *exciting* or *measurable*.
 They're simply the minimum required standard of behavior to work together.